 Rationale for Recommendation 8.1: The Working Group believes that provisions in the 2012 round were insufficient to effectively guard against conflicts of interest among dispute resolution service provider panelists, the Independent Objector, and application evaluators.
-Therefore, the Working Group recommends that ICANN develop a c.
-New issues raised in deliberations since publication of the Initial Report, if applicable.
+Therefore, the Working Group recommends that ICANN develop a transparent process to prevent conflicts of interest among these parties in subsequent rounds.